Measuring the Intrinsic Dimension of Earth Representations: Results

 The ID varies substantially by location encoder architecture.
 GeoCLIP shows IDs of 11-13 across distance-based estimators, CSP variants range from 3-6, while SatCLIP remains lowest at 2-2.5.
 Estimator choice also matters: Angle-based FisherS produces notably different patterns—yielding 8.08 for SatCLIP-L40 (versus 2-2.4 for distance-based methods MLE, MOM, TLE) but drops below 2 for CSP models.

 \textbf{Global IDs of geographic INRs are similar to that of embeddings derived from image encoders.} The intrinsic dimension of geographic location encoders (purely with a $(\lambda, \phi)$ context) record similar intrinsic dimension estimates compared to large-scale image encoders evaluated on S2-100K Sentinel-2 tiles (\Cref{tab:global_ids}).

-GeoCLIP's ID of 11-13 approaches that of foundation models like DOFA (ID: 14-16) \citep{dofa}, CROMA (ID: 17-20) \citep{croma}, and is higher than the ID of AlphaEarth embeddings (4-9) \citep{alphaearth} and the pre-trained SINR model from \cite{sinr}.
+GeoCLIP's ID of 11-13 approaches that of foundation models like DOFA (ID: 14-16) \citep{dofa}, CROMA (ID: 17-20) \citep{croma}, and is higher than the ID of AlphaEarth embeddings (4-9) \citep{alphaearth}, the pre-trained SINR model from \cite{sinr}, and TaxaBind's multi-modal satellite image encoder \citep{taxabind}.
 This indicates that current pre-trained location encoders contain a similar amount of overall information content as embeddings of multi-spectral satellite imagery obtained through specialized image encoders, as measured through these global ID estimators.

 \textbf{Local estimates of ID reveal spatial artifacts of pre-trained geographic location encoders.} \Cref{fig:local_ids} plots local ID estimates of pre-trained geographic INRs using the distance-based MLE estimator with $k=100$ nearest neighbors.
 (Results are not very sensitive to the choice of $k$, which we further evaluate in \Cref{sec:global_id_k}).
 For GeoCLIP, local ID is highest in the United States and western Europe, reflecting the spatial distribution of the social-media images on which it is pre-trained.
 The local IDs of CSP show a grid pattern because its positional encoding repeats at regular steps in longitude and latitude, so equally spaced locations look alike and form bands along meridians and parallels.
-For SatCLIP, local ID maps show no regional coverage bias (consistent with S2–100K’s global sampling), but they exhibit thin, periodic oscillations, reflecting the finite-order spherical-harmonic functions used in its location encoder.
+For SatCLIP, local ID maps show no regional coverage bias (consistent with S2-100K’s global sampling), but they exhibit thin, periodic oscillations, reflecting the finite-order spherical-harmonic functions used in its location encoder.

 \definecolor{dfsB}{HTML}{1B1F3B} \definecolor{mB}{HTML}{E76BF3} \definecolor{cB}{HTML}{DC143C } \definecolor{nerfB}{HTML}{00BFC4}